tipam/pi3d/ReadMe.rst

   demos) does not work as it uses fairly low level linux specific code.

-  If you ``mymouse = pi3d.Mouse(restrict=False)`` as in most of the demos then the cursor becomes hidden and stuck the centre of the pygame window.
+  If you ``mymouse = pi3d.Mouse(restrict=False)`` as in most of the demos then the cursor becomes hidden and stuck at the centre of the pygame window.
   This means you can't move or resize the window or close it with the X. i.e. you must make sure that you have a keyboard methods of escaping from the program (presumably Ctrl+Alt+Del would be a route!).